 WordPress uses PHP as the core language.
 So die() would be just fine to use.
-In fact, I have used it several times and did not notice any major bugs.
+In fact, I have used it many times and did not see anything wrong.
 Never wonder what is the real different between them before I tried the wp_die() yesterday.

 This is how it is different on the look:

 The die() returns a simply blank page.

 The wp_die() function in WordPress has a nice box with shadow

 So, rather than design of output, what are the differences between these?

 - die() = exit = Output a message and terminate the current script.

 - wp_die() – Kills WordPress execution and displays HTML page with an error message.

 When to use wp_die() and die()

 - die() output is ugly.
 Not good for user experience.
 If you want to display the error to front-end users in a better way, should use wp_die() instead.